lennartcl/gitl/README.md

 Configuration
 -------------

+Just put these scripts on your PATH.

+If you want, you can use these scripts to customize your prompt.
+Just run `gitl-setup -p` to get a prompt that shows the current git branch and/or tag.

-Put these scripts on your PATH.
-Optionally, run `gitl-setup` to create a github API key and get a list of settings to add to the `.profile` file in your home directory (only required for `git-list-pull-requests`).
+To use `git-list-pull-requests`, the `gitl-setup` command can create a github API key and show a list of settings to add to the `.profile` file in your home directory (only required for `git-list-pull-requests`).

 Commands